Katee/kate.io/content/posts/2017-08-22-weird-python-integers.md

 32.0
 {{< /highlight >}}

-It looks like there is a table of tiny integers and each integer is takes up 32 bytes.
+It looks like there is a table of tiny integers and each integer takes up 32 bytes.

 {{< highlight python3 >}}
 >>> x = 1000